Sequential Learning through Knowledge Distillation

 Catastrophic forgetting is a difficult problem in real world scenarios.
 Many times (like with Bob) it is economically preferable to host a single model that can perform multiple tasks rather than host a separate model for each task.
 Additionally, to the end of making artificial neural network perform more like mammalian brains, there should be some notion of "memory" about old tasks without having to re-introduce old data.

-Some Solutions: Learning rates, Knowledge Distillation and Elastic Weight Consolidation
+Some Solutions: Learning Rates, Knowledge Distillation and Elastic Weight Consolidation

 In this post, we will study the efficacy of three common alleviations to catastrophic forgetting:

-1. Lowering the learning rate (also called fine-tuning [3]).
+Lowering the learning rate (also called fine-tuning [3]).

-2. Knowledge Distillation (KD): $\mathcal{L}_B + \kappa \mathcal{L}_{KD}$.
+Knowledge Distillation (KD): $\mathcal{L}_B + \kappa \mathcal{L}_{KD}$.

-3. Elastic Weight Consolidation (EWC): $\mathcal{L}_B + \lambda \mathcal{L}_{EWC}$.
+Elastic Weight Consolidation (EWC): $\mathcal{L}_B + \lambda \mathcal{L}_{EWC}$.

 The rationale behind lowering the learning rate is that smaller step sizes will possibly prevent the process from taking too extreme of update steps.
 Knowledge Distillation is due to Hinton, Vinyals and Dean [1, 3], and Elastic Weight Consolidation is due to Kirkpatrick et. al. [2].
-Both of these techinques consist of adding an extra loss term of the base loss $\mathcal{L}_B$ that discourages the model from deviating too far from its original state at time zero.
+Both of these techniques consist of adding an extra loss term of the base loss $\mathcal{L}_B$ that discourages the model from deviating too far from its original state at time zero.
 We will see that the KD loss $\mathcal{L}_{KD}$ is an "extrinsic" measure of this deviation and the EWC loss $\mathcal{L}_{EWC}$ is an "intrinsic" measure of this deviation.
-In the next sections we give a short account of these two loss terms as well as their forumlae.
+In the next sections we give a short account of these two loss terms as well as their formulae.

 Knowledge Distillation

 Knowledge distillation (KD) is part of a scheme used in [3] and originally introduced by [1].
 It consists of adding a loss term that discourages the network parameters from deviating too far from the original state.
 Let $\theta_A$ be the weights of $f$ after it has been trained on task A. An extrinsic proxy for the state of $f$ on task A data is the collection of softmaxed outputs ("responses") on task B data: \[{ \tilde{y}_i := \text{softmax}(f_{\theta_A}(x_i)) \mid x_i \in \mathcal{X}_B}\] Denote $y_i = \text{softmax}(f_{\theta}(x_i))$ to be the softmaxed outputs of $f$ during the training of task B. The knowledge distillation loss term $\mathcal{L}_{KD}$ is a cross-entropy-like function of the form \begin{equation} \mathcal{L}_{KD}(y_i) = -\sum_i \mathcal{F}_T(y_i) \log \mathcal{F}_T(\tilde{y}_i) \end{equation} where $\mathcal{F}_T$ is a regularization function is defined by \[ \mathcal{F}_T(u) = \frac{(u^{(i)})^{1/T}}{\sum_j (u^{(j)})^{1/T}}, \quad T \in \mathbb{R}_{\geq 0} \] The purpose of $\mathcal{F}_T$, known as temperature scaling, is to artificially raise lower probabilities in the softmax vectors.
 It has been shown to be effective by [1] for $T >1$.
-Adding the KD loss term will encourange the network to seek weights that recreate the original responses $\tilde{y}_i$.
+Adding the KD loss term will encourage the network to seek weights that recreate the original responses $\tilde{y}_i$.
 Assuming a somewhat broad distribution of data in dataset B, the responses $\tilde{y}_i$ will ideally carry enough information about the old network to performance on task A.

 Elastic Weight Consolidation